The Best Demand Generation Team Structure to Nurture Leads

-However, leads often come from diverse sources, and each of these sources converts at a different pace.
-This effectively renders industry benchmarks as potentially misleading—at least to an extent—unless two funnels have identical sources of traffic, and use similar demand generation strategies for similar products.
+For SaaS companies leads often come from diverse sources, and each of these sources converts at a different pace.
+This effectively renders industry benchmarks as potentially misleading, because not two customer journeys will be the same, even with similar products.

-Success takes time, don’t rush.
-Study your demand gen report and aim to optimize your demand generation strategy with tweaks or pivots—whatever it needs.
+Success takes time, so don’t rush.
 Things may look slow at first, but over time, incremental improvements can contribute significantly to your revenue growth.

-All SaaS companies implement some demand generation marketing tactics, whether proactively or without realizing.
+All SaaS companies implement some demand generation marketing tactics, consciously or not.
 However, some do it more efficiently and effectively than others.
-All SaaS brands should realize how important demand gen is for the business, so here are a few important benefits of demand generation.
+All SaaS brands should realize how important demand generation is for business, so here are a few important benefits:

-Increased awareness about your company’s software means your target audience will already be familiar with your offerings, which puts them in a better position to decide if your product is a good fit for them and convert.
+Increased awareness about your company’s software means your target audience may already be familiar with your product, which puts them in a better position to decide if your product is a good fit for them.

 Demand generation marketing aims to attract high-quality leads that have a higher conversion probability when connected to your sales team.
 The greater the number of qualified leads you generate, the higher the chances of closing more deals and generating more revenue.

-The business’s top-line is where all efforts ultimately show up.
+The business’s top line, the record of a company’s revenue, is where all efforts ultimately show up.
 Demand generation’s impact though is more direct.
-It focuses on bringing in prospective customers for sales teams to convert into actual customers.
-This conversion will subsequently contribute to your business’s revenue.
+It focuses on bringing in prospective customers for sales teams to convert into actual customers, which will ultimately boost your revenue.

 Unless you’re starting with a clean slate, you may already have a few demand gen tools and best practices in your overall strategy.
 If you’re tracking your demand generation metrics, and a few of them aren’t looking impressive, come back to these demand generation best practices to optimize your ROI.

-Although they are similar in connotation, demand and lead generation are different.
+They might overlap in some areas, but demand and lead generation are different.
 Demand generation aims to whet the interest of your target audience in your product (i.e., creating demand).
 Lead gen is the next step that involves converting the interested prospects into leads (i.e., getting their contact details) to send over to the sales team.

 Demand generation can be measured using demand generation metrics.
-Marketers should focus on the most important demand generation metrics such as MQLs, SQLs, and CAC, among others.
+Marketers should focus on the most important metrics such as MQLs, SQLs, and CAC, among others.

 Demand generation metrics help you monitor the success of your demand generation efforts.
 Once you know what’s working and what’s not, you can optimize your strategies as needed and allocate resources to the most effective strategies.